No, you should not use face oil instead of moisturizer.

 Should I use rosehip oil before or after moisturizer?

 You should use rosehip oil after moisturizer.
-Preferably, wait 1-2 minutes for your moisturizer to soak in.
+Preferably, wash your face first, apply moisturizer, and then wait 1-2 minutes for your moisturizer to soak in.
 Then, apply a few drops of rosehip oil on top.

 Frequently Asked Questions